 Have fun together preparing your patches and sowing your seeds.
 Combine efforts and hold a neighbourhood seed-sowing party, sharing available tools and helping each other with the preparation and sowing.

 Don’t forget to tell us how your bee street gets on.
 Take pictures!
-Show us which flowers appear first and which are doing best.
-And of course, make sure we know when you see bees and other pollinators.
+Show us which flowers appear first and which are doing best and of course, let us know when you see bees and other pollinators.
 Share your photos on social media using the hashtag #GrowWild

 Albert Einstein once said: “If the bee disappeared off the face of the earth, man would only have four years left to live.”
 That’s food for thought!